 Last Updated: Aug.
 29, 2022.
 Like the rest of the globe, the sporting world has felt the impact of the COVID-19 pandemic.
 Despite having to deal with plenty of disruptions to their sport, many athletes still did what they could to help those in need during the early days of the COVID-19 pandemic.
 They provided valuable medical supplies, donated to charities and gave much-needed assistance to local businesses.
 To honor their contributions, we take a look at athletes in Canada, the United States and Europe who’ve given back when help was needed the most.

 Canadian Athletes Who’ve Given Back During the COVID-19 Pandemic

 When most people think of Canadian sports, they think of the NHL.
-While the NHL has experienced its own issues due to the pandemic — like starting three months later than planned and having to get by without revenue from ticket sales — that hasn’t stopped NHL teams from donating to worthy causes during the pandemic.
-The Edmonton Oilers, led by captain Connor McDavid, contributed around $100,000 to assist with local groups in Alberta reeling from the impacts of the coronavirus.
+While the NHL experienced its own issues due to the pandemic — like starting three months later than planned and having to get by without revenue from ticket sales — that didn’t stop NHL teams from donating to worthy causes during the start of the pandemic.
+The Edmonton Oilers, led by captain Connor McDavid, contributed around $100,000 in April 2020 to assist with local groups in Alberta reeling from the impacts of the coronavirus.